BSc Specialization Application Tips

-As UBC Science's B.Sc.
-Specialization Application approaches, many students come to Science Advising asking what average they need for a specific program specialization.
-The short answer is that it depends.
+As UBC Science's BSc Specialization Application approaches, many students come to Science Advising asking questions.
 We're here to demystify the application process, highlight common misconceptions, and help you make strategic choices that are right for you.

 If you apply to a specialization that you don’t meet the requirements for (see #3 above), you will not be admitted to that option.

-Being in UBC Science for 1 year doesn't mean you are automatically progressed to 2nd year class standing.
-You must meet sufficient progress requirements for 2nd year class standing by the end of the current winter session.
+Being in UBC Science for one year doesn't mean you are automatically progressed to second year class standing.
+You must meet sufficient progress requirements for second year class standing by the end of the current winter session.
 See #2 above.

 Several of our specializations (e.g., Cellular, Anatomical and Physiological Sciences, Pharmacology, Microbiology, Computer Science) have a very limited number of seats and can’t meet the high levels of student demand.
 Take this into consideration and be strategic when selecting your 3 ranked choices.